 - Each term where a formal assessment is not due, a progress review will be required for each ECT

-- All ECTs and their mentors will be entitled to access the Early Career Framework when rolled out nationally in September and in the 1st-year, ECTs will continue to be entitled to a 10% reduced timetable, this will then reduce to 5% in the 2nd-year of induction and must be protected by law.
+- All ECTs and their mentors (not tutors) will be entitled to access the Early Career Framework when rolled out nationally in September and in the 1st-year, ECTs will continue to be entitled to a 10% reduced timetable, this will then reduce to 5% in the 2nd-year of induction and must be protected by law.
 (10% PPA will also remain protected throughout statutory induction)

 - State-funded schools offering statutory induction will receive additional funding to deliver the ECF reforms.
 On 22/6/21, the DfE also published details of available funding for 5% off timetable for RQTs which some may have seen referred to as 'NQT+1 funding'.
 Further details regarding this funding can be found under the government COVID and induction guidance.